mfatihdinc61/Universal-Test-Machine-with-Image-Processing/README.md

 - ✅ Tests conducted on custom-built mechanical rig with camera-based feedback
 - ✅ Modular code and adaptable to different material testing scenarios

-## 📽️ Demo Videos

-Related test videos demonstrating the full system in action are available in the [`videos`](./videos) directory of this repository.

 ## 👥 Team

-This project was developed by a team of six final-year Mechanical Engineering students from METU as part of their graduation requirement, Image processing part of the project was designed by the owner of this Repo
+This project was developed by a team of six final-year Mechanical Engineering students from METU as part of their graduation requirement, image processing part of the project was designed by the owner of this Repo.
+Project was displayed to the jury in **February, 2022**